Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/rxlp/wakeup/readme.md

 4. Reset the board to run the application
 5. LED toggles indicating the board is up and running
 6. Press switch  to shutdown the device (LED toggling stops)
+7. Configure USB-UART virtual COM port to operate with the following parameters (9600 baud, 8 bit data, no parity, 1 stop bit)
 7. Send a character on the USB UART Virtual COM port to reset the device
 8. Device resets (indicated by the LED starting to toggle again)